cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

 #### getNextHop

 `getNextHop` returns the next port and channel identifier to send the tokens along from the specified forwardingPath and denomination.
 The function takes in the denomination since the forwardingPath may instruct first sending the tokens back to originating chain which will require reading the ICS20 trace encoded in the denomination.
+Note the denomination here should be the denomination in the incoming packet before the receive is complete.

 ```typescript
 function getNextHop(